anoopmundathan/tgifi-app/README.md

 > Treehouse - Project12 - Capstone Project

-MEAN application - Pull random popular hashtags from [Twitter](https://dev.twitter.com/rest/public) and display a corresponding gif using [Giphy](https://api.giphy.com/)
+MEAN application - Pull random popular hashtags from [Twitter](https://dev.twitter.com/rest/public) and display a corresponding gif using [Giphy](https://api.giphy.com/).
+It allows to save gif into your list and also to delete from your list in a single click.

 [Click here for Live demo](https://tgifi-app.herokuapp.com/login)